Voluntary Recall for Ice Cream in Arizona

 The Dulce de Leche ice cream containers are 1.75 quarts and are labeled accordingly.
 However, those who have purchased this ice cream may lift the lid to find praline pecan inside.
 Because soy, wheat, and pecans are not listed as ingredients on the Dulce de Leche containers, any Arizona residents with food allergies are warned to refrain from eating the ice cream.

 These products are sold in a variety of grocery stores throughout the state of Arizona.
 If you or a loved one believes that you have consumed this product with a food allergy, contact a doctor immediately.
 Phillips Law Group is Arizonas law firm, equipped with a product recall department for these situations.
-Contact us today to learn more about your legal options.
+Contact a Phoenix personal injury attorney today to learn more about your legal options.